avaitovichSolvd/SolvdHomework/backend/README.md

   - `lawyer_id` (string): The id of the lawyer.
 - **Response:**
 - Success (HTTP 200 OK):
-  - Returns a JSON object with a success message indicating the lawyer profile was successfully removed from the cart.
+  - Returns a JSON object with a success message indicating the lawyer profile was successfully removed from the favorites.
 - Error (HTTP 400 Bad Request):
   - Returns a JSON object with an error message if the `username` and `lawyer_id` parameters are missing.
 - Error (HTTP 404 Not Found):
-  - Returns a JSON object with an error message if the specified lawyer profile was not found in the cart.
+  - Returns a JSON object with an error message if the specified lawyer profile was not found in the favorites.
 - Error (HTTP 500 Internal Server Error):
   - Returns a JSON object in case of a server error.